isomerpages/moe-westviewpri/_wvps/Services.md

 	<ul>
 		<li>Singapore citizen or Singapore Permanent Resident (SPR) for stallholder and stall assistant.</li>
 		<li>Able to provide good service and quality food with prices determined in consultation with the school.</li>
-		<li>Able to provide cooked food that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the "Healthy Meals in Schools Programme (HMSP)" guidelines (see <a href="https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme" target="_blank">link</a>)</li>
+		<li>Able to provide cooked food that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the "Healthy Meals in Schools Programme (HMSP)" guidelines (see <a target="_blank" href="https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme">link</a>)</li>
 		<li>Able to maintain high standard of food safety and personal hygiene.</li>
 		<li>Must be in personal attendance at the stall during operating hours.</li>
 		<li>Healthy and fit to operate the stall.</li>
 		</ul>
-	<h4>Applicants should preferably fulfill the following criteria:</h4>
+	<h5>Applicants should preferably fulfill the following criteria:</h5>
 	<ul>
 		<li>Successful applicant and stall assistant(s) must possess the WSQ Basic Food Hygiene Certificate.</li>
 		<li>Possess catering experience or experience operating in a school environment.</li>